ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient for detection.
-To detect forks, users must either use **out-of-band communication** with other users or **anonymous communication** with the Transparency Log.
+To detect forks, users must either use **peer-to-peer communication** or **anonymous communication** with the Transparency Log.

-With out-of-band communication, two users gossip with each other to establish that they both have the same view of the log's data.
+With peer-to-peer communication, two users gossip with each other to establish that they both have the same view of the log's data.
 This gossip is able to happen over any supported out-of-band channel, even if it is heavily bandwidth-limited, such as scanning a QR code or talking over the phone.